tonioloewald/bindinator.js/docs/react-with-b8r.md

 `b8r` isn't designed for server-side rendering, so if you're doing that you'll want to wrap calls to `b8r` in `if (__BROWSER__) { ... }` control structures.
-These issues run pretty deep, because nodejs doesn't yet fully support ES6 Modules and `b8r` is all in on ES6 modules.
+These issues run pretty deep, because the nodejs/npm ecosystem doesn't yet fully support ES6 Modules and `b8r` is all in on ES6 modules.

 Assuming you use pure javascript b8r components, you can turn them into pure React components via (this is .jsx):